 Here’s a complete list of everything you’ll need to create creamed spinach.
 In the recipe card below, you’ll find the exact measurements.

-- Cream Cheese – make sure to use full-fat cream cheese at room temperature.
+- Cream Cheese – Use full-fat cream cheese at room temperature.
+It adds richness and a smooth texture to the sauce, making it more luxurious.

-- Parmesan cheese – adds a distinct flavor and naturally thickens the sauce.
+- Parmesan cheese – Grated Parmesan adds a distinct, nutty flavor and helps to naturally thicken the sauce.
+Use freshly grated Parmesan for the best results.

 How To Make Creamed Mushrooms and Spinach